pablo1005/House_and_apartment_price_project/README.md

 To reproduce the analysis, ensure you have the required Python libraries installed.
 Use the following command to install dependencies:

+### Browser Setup for Selenium
+Ensure you have Firefox installed with the appropriate geckodriver for Selenium to work correctly.
+You can download geckodriver from [geckodriver releases](https://github.com/mozilla/geckodriver/releases).

 ## Power BI Dashboard

 A Power BI dashboard was created to provide an interactive visualization of the real estate analysis.
 Key components include: